Khloe Kardashian Gushes Over Tristan Thompson, Says He’s Grown From Cheating Scandal

 As for Khloe Kardahian and Tristan Thompson’s future, the reality star says, “Only time will tell but until then I am living in my happy place with True.
 She deserves only love and happiness.”

 As many fans will remember, Tristan was busted cheating on Khloe back in April when photos and video of him kissing another woman surfaced online.
-Kardashian was nine months pregnant at the time and went into labor with the couples daughter just hours after the cheating scandal erupted.
+Kardashian was nine months pregnant at the time and went into labor with the couple’s daughter just hours after the cheating scandal erupted.

 Khloe decided to stay with Tristan and remained in Cleveland with him for months following the birth of baby True.
-The couple reportedly decided to work on their relationship issues, and after the NBA season ended moved back to L.A. together with their daughter.
+The couple reportedly decided to work on their relationship issues, and after the NBA season ended, they moved back to L.A. together with their daughter.

-However, this fall when it came time for Thompson to return to Ohio to rejoin his Cleveland Cavaliers teammates, Kardashian decided to stay behind in L.A. with her friends and famous family members.
+However, this fall, when it came time for Thompson to return to Ohio to rejoin his Cleveland Cavaliers teammates, Kardashian decided to stay behind in L.A. with her friends and famous family members.
 The two are currently seeing each other whenever their schedules allow, and are reportedly planning to spend Thanksgiving together in Cleveland.

-Fans can see more of Khloe Kardashian and Tristan Thompson’s relationship when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Khloe Kardashian and Tristan Thompson’s relationship when Keeping Up With the Kardashians airs Sunday nights on the E!
+Network.